You did it!

 Never Exercise An Option Before Expiration

-By exercising your option before expiration you are forfeiting the properties of the option for which you’ve already paid.
+By exercising your option before expiration, you are forfeiting the properties of the option for which you’ve already paid.

 First, you will forfeit the time value of the option.
-If your underlying is trading at $50, and your long a call option at the $45 strike, you will have at least a $5 profit (50 - 45).
+If your underlying is trading at $50, and you're long a call option at the $45 strike, you will have at least a $5 profit (50 - 45).
 If you exercise your option before expiration, that is your only profit on that position.

 If you have time remaining before expiration, your call will have a higher profit by itself.
 The profit on your call would be $5 + time value.
 As soon as you exercise, you lose the time value.

 You could sell to close the option in the market for more than $5 if it is before expiration.
 The closer you get to expiration, the more your time value decreases until it reaches $0.
-At expiration your call would be worth $5 and that is when you exercise.
+At expiration, your call would be worth $5, and that is when you exercise.

 The second reason you don't exercise before expiration is because you will forfeit the insurance options provide.

 You are long a call on the $30 strike that cost $3.00 and expires in two-weeks, and your underlying is trading for $40.
 You decide you’re close enough to expiration and want to exercise your call.
 You no longer have your option and now hold 100 shares at $30.
 The next day a surprise announcement is released that the company is under investigation for fraud.
 The stock begins to sink and at the end of the day is worth $20.
 You are now sitting on a $1,000 loss.
-If you would have held your option, it would be worthless now, but your total loss would have only been $300.
+If you had held your option, it would be worthless now, but your total loss would have only been $300.